2.4 Items That May Be Designated as the Hedging Instrument

 Swap With Termination Option

-Cactus Co. issues a 10-year fixed-rate
+Cactus Co. issues a 10-year

-nonoption derivative (the swap) and a written
+combination of a nonoption derivative (the swap)

-option (the termination option held by
+and a written option (the termination option held

-BigBank).
+by BigBank).

 Connecting the Dots